woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 = 1.4.0 =
 * Tweak - Use shipping discount instead of tax when adjustment negative.
 * Fix   - Cannot process refunds on "authorize" transactions.
+* Fix   - If there are no shipping options in WooCommerce, PayPal doesn't pass a shipping address to WC.

 = 1.3.0 =
 * Fix - Fatal Error calling is_main_query.